Rick Rubin: Personal life

+Rubin has practiced Buddhism and meditation since he was 14 years old.
+He also has a preference for going barefoot for spiritual reasons.

-Rubin began dating former actress and model Mourielle Hurtado Herrera in 2010, and they were married at an unknown date.
-They have a son named Ra (born February 2017) and reside in Malibu, California.
+Rubin lives in Malibu, California.
+He is married to Mourielle Hurtado Herrera, a former actress and model turned farmer.
+They have a son who was born in 2017.

 Rubin was a vegan for over 20 years, but later began eating meat again.
 He is a fan of professional wrestling and held season tickets to WWE events at Madison Square Garden throughout the 1970s and 1980s.
-He has cited wrestlers Roddy Piper and Ric Flair as influences in his work, and has said that villainous wrestlers were hugely influential in the development of the Beastie Boys' public image.
+He has cited wrestlers Roddy Piper and Ric Flair as influences on his work, and has said that villainous wrestlers were hugely influential in the development of the Beastie Boys' public image.
 He financially backed wrestling promoter Jim Cornette's company Smoky Mountain Wrestling from 1991 to 1995.